qdrant/docs/qdrant/v0.11.0.x/distributed_deployment.md

 This code sample creates a collection with a total of 6 logical shards backed by a total of 12 physical shards.

-It is advised to make sure the hardware can host the additional shards before-hand.
+It is advised to make sure the hardware can host the additional shards beforehand.

 ### Scaling replication factor